shadps4-compatibility/shadps4-game-compatibility/README.md

 **Unmodified Game Dumps**
 - Only publish reports with unmodified game dumps.
 If any patches or modifications are applied, the report will be removed.
 Repackaging your dumps to FPKGs will be treated the same way.

+**Use the comment section only for reporting changes on a new release**
+- This isn't a place for discussion or support requests.
+Only comment when you want to report about new major releases, any off-topic comments will be deleted.

 ## Information:

 shadPS4 can load some modules in **LLE** mode, some are necessary and some have **HLE** replacements.\